ioanapaula/DishDelight/README.md

 **DishDelight** is an Android mobile application developed in **Kotlin**.
-This project was created to enhance my Kotlin skills and explore various Android development concepts.
+This project was created as a platform to explore JetpackCompose.

 Features